bolajiwahab/pgrubic/README.md

 ## Configuration

-Pgrubic can be configured via the [`pgrubic.toml`] file in either the current directory, up to the root directory or the path set by the `PGRUBIC_CONFIG_PATH` environment variable.
+pgrubic can be configured via the [`pgrubic.toml`] file in either the current directory, up to the root directory or the path set by the `PGRUBIC_CONFIG_PATH` environment variable.

 The following configuration options are available in the [`pgrubic.toml`] with the following defaults: